 For the 31st time, the Student Union of the University of Tampere organizes the Women Culture Days – an event of feminist studies, art and activities.
 This year's event is called Rokitus – Rock it grrrl!
 As the name suggests, the event revolves around music, which is a means to interpret emotions as well as politics.

-3. Arrive as a team to the announced starting location on time, about ten minutes before your announced starting time.
-At the starting location, you will receive a map with the control points marked on it.
-Please do not hesitate to approach the send-off officials, as they will provide you with your map and instructions and eventually send your team off.
+3. Make sure to be at the starting point about 10 mins before your appointed take-off time.
+At the starting location you will receive a map marked with your assigned control points.
+Please do not hesitate to approach the send-off officials, as they will provide you with the map, instructions and eventually they send your team off.

 4. Find and visit all the control points.
 Downtown Orienteering is not a speed race!
 The control points close at 8.30 p.m. at the latest.
 The main idea is to have fun.
 Keep in mind, however, that you represent all university students!